 April Shea serves as Senior Scientist in Applied Biology for the National Strategic Research Institute at the University of Nebraska, the DOD-designated University Affiliated Research Center sponsored by U.S. Strategic Command.

-Shea has more than 15 years of experience working "at the bench” in microbiology laboratories.
-She has spent her career supporting the military and Department of Defense (DOD), studying high consequence pathogens and various detection modalities.
-She has extensive experience working in high-containment environments and is known for maintaining top notch laboratories in compliance with all federal safety and security regulations.
+Shea brings nearly 20 years of experience “working at the bench” in microbiology laboratories.
+She has spent her career supporting the military and DOD studying high consequence pathogens and various detection modalities.
+She has extensive experience working in high containment environments and is known for maintaining top-notch laboratories in compliance with all federal safety and security regulations.

-In addition to her responsibilities in the UCC, Shea managed one of the BSL3 containment suites at USAMRIID.
-In her role as a suite supervisor, she was responsible for day-to-day operations and worked closely with the biosafety and biosurety offices to ensure best practices were utilized in accordance with biological safety and security standards and regulations.
-Given her daily experience working in a high containment laboratory, during the Ebola crisis in 2014, she provided biological safety expertise in the proper use of personal protective equipment (PPE) and assisted in the program of instruction and training at USAMRIID for USAMRIID personnel deploying for Operation United Assistance.
+In addition to her responsibilities in the UCC, Shea managed one of the biosafety level (BSL) 3 containment suites at USAMRIID where she was responsible for day-to-day operations and worked closely with the biosafety and biosurety offices to ensure best practices were utilized in accordance with biological safety and security standards and regulations.

-Shea earned a master’s degree in microbiology and immunology from Georgetown University and bachelor’s degrees in biology and forensic and investigative science from West Virginia University.
+Shea earned a master's degree in microbiology and immunology from Georgetown University as well as a bachelor's degrees in biology and forensic and investigative science from West Virginia University.

 As the DOD-designated University Affiliated Research Center (UARC) of U.S. Strategic Command and the University of Nebraska System, the National Strategic Research Institute (NSRI) delivers solutions for strategic deterrence and CWMD mission requirements gaps.
 Our rapid-response capabilities and efficient contracting vehicle can help federal government program managers meet critical research and development needs.
 Connect with us to learn more.